 You will be asked to provide:

 - Name, email address, institution, position, professional address and phone number of the nominee.

 - Name, email address, institution, position, professional address and phone number of the nominator (if not a self-nomination).

 - Nomination statement describing the public engagement activities that form the basis for the nomination.

 - This statement of no more than 2 pages should discuss the nominee’s approach to public engagement.
-The statement must show how the work is based on dialogue with the public.
 It should emphasize the nominee’s public engagement goal(s), intended audience(s), and message(s), as well as the level and type of dialogue achieved with their audiences, evaluation of public engagement work, and examples of how public engagement has affected the nominee’s scientific work.

 - At least two (up to five) representative samples or other documentation which illustrate or describe the nominee’s public engagement contributions